tryenc/functional-keyboard-test/README.md

 # functional-keyboard-test

-A boilerplate project for verifying that your site is accesible to users who can only interact with it through a keyboard.
+A boilerplate project for verifying that your site is accessible by testing keyboard support and, in some places, focus management.
 Tests verify that a keyboard user's expectations are met when interacting with different areas of your site.
 For example, when I open a modal, does the first actionable element in the modal have focus?
 Can I close it by pressing the Escape key and when I do, will focus go back to the element that had opened the modal in the first place?
 If focus is on a checkbox, if I press spacebar, will the checked status toggle?

-Test expectations are based on the
+Test expectations are based on the [W3C's WAI-ARIA Authoring Practices](https://www.w3.org/TR/wai-aria-practices-1.1/) and tests are run against the example pages that they provide.
 # Motivation
 **INT.
 LIVING ROOM - NIGHT**